needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 2. Create a script and attach it to the Camera.
 3. In the script, use `TextureConverter.RenderToScreen` in an event function such as `OnRenderImage`.

-If the image is too bright, the output tensor might be using values from 0 to 255 instead of values from 0 to 1.
-You can use [Edit a model](edit-a-model.md) to remap the values in the output tensor before you call `RenderToScreen`.
+If the image is too bright, the output tensor might be using values from `0` to `255` instead of `0` to `1`.
+You can use [Edit a model](edit-a-model.md) to remap the values in the output tensor before calling `RenderToScreen`.

 The following script uses a model to change a texture, then copies the result to the screen.
-You can set `modelAsset` to one of the [style transfer models](https://github.com/onnx/models/tree/main/validated/vision/style_transfer/fast_neural_style) from ONNX and `inputImage` to a texture.
+Set `modelAsset` to one of the [style transfer models](https://github.com/onnx/models/tree/main/validated/vision/style_transfer/fast_neural_style) from ONNX and `inputImage` to a texture.
 [Check the Texture import settings](convert-texture-to-tensor.md) to make sure the texture matches the shape and layout the model needs.

 ```
 using UnityEngine;